a-coman/llm-evaluator/src/main/java/es/uma/LlmAsAJudge/response.md

 **Response**: Realistic
-**Why**: All created objects have plausible attribute values and their relationships respect the defined multiplicities and OCL constraints within the domain model.
-Specifically, all account owners are 18 years or older, and all account balances are non-negative.
+**Why**: All object attributes contain plausible real-world values (e.g., bank names, country codes, ages, IBANs, positive balances).
+All associations correctly adhere to defined multiplicities and the OCL constraints are satisfied, specifically `AdultOwners` (all account owners are 18 or older) and `positiveBalance` (all account balances are non-negative).
+The country codes in IBANs also align with the associated bank's country.